fourpastmidnight/mars-rover/README.md

                                   on the specified date.
 This argument is mutually exclusive with --dates

+    --output <path>               Specify the destination folder where photos will be stored.
+If this argument is not spec- ified, on Windows photos will be stored at:

+                                    %USERPROFILE%\Pictures\MarsRoverPhotos

+                                  Photos will be organized by rover by date.

     --help                        Shows this help.
 ```

-Currently, the application only shows the URLs of photos which can be downloaded for the
-NASA Mars rover Curiosity on a given date.
+Currently, the application only downloads photos for the NASA Mars rover Curiosity.

 ## Known Issues / Limitations